cab10153/Creative-Coding-2025-/Assignment3clock/README.md

 10/8/2025

 As we spoke about in our meeting, I would like to recreate the concept of mycelium spreading from a starting point and branching off in different angles.
 The mycelium will grow according to seconds and minutes (maybe also milliseconds?) and then reset, resulting in a rapid growing network of mycelium across the screen.
-I am interested in also adding color, perhaps changing color according to seconds, minutes, etc. There were a few sources of inspiration that I'm using:
+I am interested in also adding color, perhaps changing color according to seconds, minutes, etc. There are a few sources of inspiration that I'm using:

 https://commons.wikimedia.org/wiki/File:Mycelium_growth_simulation.gif